 Keyword: Turku School of Economics

-The latest issue of the Baltic Rim Economies (BRE) review was published on the 29th of May introducing articles on current topics concerning the Baltic Sea region.
+The latest issue of the Baltic Rim Economies (BRE) review was published on the 30th of October introducing articles on current topics concerning the Baltic Sea region.